Margins of Influence*

 We exchanged updates about our families and what my old friend Lynn was up to.
 I couldn’t tell him much about my other classmates because, as is so often the case after graduation day, I hadn’t kept up with many of them.

-Before I knew it, my friend and I were beckoned off to our table by the server, swept into the current of a crowded restaurant during the Friday rush.
+Before I knew it, I was beckoned off to our table by the server, swept into the current of a crowded restaurant during the Friday rush.
 Before I could make it back to the bar to say a proper goodbye, he’d already left, and when our bill arrived, it turned out he had already paid it.

 There’s so much I didn’t get a chance to tell him, like the fact that I’d garnered millions of dollars for education projects in Baltimore through my grant writing—the powers of persuasive writing that he taught me.
 That the only reason I had any semblance of intellectual self-regard was because of his influence in my senior year.
-That the reason I work in the educational equity space today was because of his impact and the belief that every young person deserves a Mr. Langley in their corner.
+That the reason I work in the educational equity space today was because of his impact and the belief that every young person deserves someone like him in their corner.

-Just this week, I went back to my high school to visit a teacher who’s been leading meaningful work with a group of fellow educators through an anti-poverty campaign.
-Not much had changed within the walls of the school—a few fresh coats of paint, and the drinking fountains, which once pumped us full of lead, had been replaced with new tiling and bulletin boards.
+Recently, I went back to my high school to visit a teacher who’s been leading an anti-poverty organizing campaign.
+Not much had changed within the walls of the school—a few fresh coats of paint, and the drinking fountains that were gave us lead poisoning had been replaced with new tiling and bulletin boards.

 Mr. Langley showed me the power of being seen, of being challenged to rise to my potential.
-It’s because of his influence that I’ve spent my career empowering young people and advocating for their right to an education that recognizes their brilliance.
-I’ve helped secure millions in funding for Baltimore schools, driven by the same belief he instilled in me: that every student deserves someone who believes in them as much as he believed in me.
+It’s because of his influence that I’ve spent my career empowering others and their right to an education that recognizes their brilliance.

 Derek Langley didn’t just teach me how to write; he taught me how to see potential—in myself, and now in others.
 My aim is to leave things a little better than I found them, just as he did for me.
 And I hope that, years from now, some young person might look back and remember the teacher, the mentor, who helped them find their own voice.